Florence Stacpoole: Early life

+Career

-She wrote predominantly on women's health and child care.
+Stacpoole moved to Gosport in Hampshire.
+She wrote and lectured predominantly on women's health, child care, and household management.
 Stacpoole was also a suffragist.
-Her work was published in journals and magazines as well as in short pamphlets.
 She was published by the National Health Society where she was a lecturer.
-Stacpoole was a member of the Obstetrical Society of London and she worked for the councils of technical education as a lecturer.
-Her work had a progressive attitude and took a commonsense approach.
-Stacpoole was also a member of the British Astronomical Association, she had an interest in astronomy.
-She was also religious and part of the Modern Churchman's Union.
-She died 2 December 1942.
+Stacpoole was a member of the Obstetrical Society of London and she worked for the Councils of Technical Education as a lecturer.
+Stacpoole was a member of the British Astronomical Association; she was also religious and part of the Modern Churchman's Union.

+Stacpoole died 2 December 1942, at the age of 92, in Hampshire.

 Works

+In addition to her books and her pamphlets for the National Health Society, Stacpoole also published articles in journals and magazines, including the British Medical Journal.
+She wrote an adventure novel, The King's Diamond, which was serialized in newspapers between 1902 and 1905.
+Two subsequent novels by Stacpoole, The Mystery of the Manor House and The Uninvited Guest, were also published as serials.